Romantic Masterpieces

 Classical Chats at Freedom Village: These informative and fun talks are led by Johannes Müller-Stosch and take place at 3:00pm on the Thursday before each Classics concert.
 (Freedom Village, 6th Floor Auditorium, 145 Columbia Ave.)

-Pre-Concert Talks: These talks, led by Johannes Müller-Stosch and Amanda Dykhouse, will be online this year under the "Pre-Concert Talk" Tab.
-There are opportunities for you to ask questions about upcoming programs on that tab.
-We look forward to resuming live Pre-Concert Talks when the pandemic lessens.
+Pre-Concert Talks: These talks, led by Johannes Müller-Stosch and Amanda Dykhouse, are online under the "Pre-Concert Talk" Tab.

 New to the Symphony?
 Check out the Frequently Asked Question page…